Frenzoid/Frenzoid/README.md

 ## I'm a Uni student, sourcemodder and kind of a nightwalker!
 - 🔭 I’m currently studying at [UA][uni]!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 Currently learning _everything_ 🤣.
-- 👯 Here's [my portfolio][website] if you want to take a full look
+- 👯 Here's [my portfolio][website] if you want to take a full look.
 - ⚡ Fun fact: I love superheroes movies, and videogames.

 ### Get in contact: